SierraWireless/octave-orp/README.md

    Windows:
    `> pip3 install six pythoncrc pyserial`

    Linux:
    `$ sudo -H pip3 install six pythoncrc pyserial`

 Usage:

     python orp_test.py [-h] --dev DEV [--b BAUD] [--no-auto-ack]

 Where:

+    DEV           : serial port name or path (e.g. COM3 on Windows or /dev/ttyUSB0 on Linux) BAUD          : baud rate (default 9600)
+    --no-auto-ack : option to disable automatic acknowledgement of sync and notification packets

+For a list of supported commands, type "h" at the prompt

+### C

+#### orp

+A simple binary command-line utilty which can be used to mimic an ORP client, for testing and demonstration.

+Depends on:
+- clients/c/src/*
+- clients/c/inc/*

+Tested on:
+- Ubuntu 20.04: Python 2.7, 3.8

+Build:
+1. Install gcc
+2. cd clients/c
+3. make

+Usage:

+    ./bin/orp -d DEV -b BAUD

+Where: